agatakolohe/GoinOffGrid/Proposal.md

 - The product will inform the hiker's emergency contact that the hiker has completed their hike and safely returned.

-- The project will have a timer for the duration of user's the hike.
+- The product will have a countdown for the duration of user's the hike.

 - The product will notify the hiker's emergency contact if the hiker has not logged their return and provide instructions to ensure the hiker is safe.
 (Instruct emergency contact to contact the hiker, contact the authorities if suspected that the hiker may be in danger or missing).